Marvels: Eye of the Camera #1

 That said, there's no "Holy crap!" moments like there were in the original Marvels books.
 Alex Ross depicting famous Marvel scenes was a significant event in its own right.
 This is a good story with nice art, but it doesn't have the same impact.

 Chronological Placement Considerations: Normally, for these continuity insert books that span a period of time, i place them after the last identifiable reference.
 This books starts with Fantastic Four #1 and runs through Journey Into Mystery #88.
 There's also a picture of Cyclops (in civilian clothes) and a picture of a "local punk" covered in ice by Iceman, but i think this issue is supposed to take place before Uncanny X-Men #1; those pictures depict scenes from the origin stories that were published as back-ups in the late 60s.

 So normally i would place this book after Journey Into Mystery #88.
 However, the last three pages of the book take place "a number of years later" after the events of Marvels #4.
-So i have this issue placed this issue much closer to Eye of the Camera #2, basically just allowing for a little time for Sheldon to have his long cancer operation.
-That means that i'm basically treating everything except the last three pages as 'flashback', which also affects the Characters Appearing section.
+So i have this issue placed much closer to Eye of the Camera #2, basically just allowing for a little time for Sheldon to have his long cancer operation.
+That means that i'm treating everything except the last three pages as 'flashback', which also affects the Characters Appearing section.

 Continuity Implant?
 Y

 The Cyclops and iced punk scenes were definitely from the "Origins of the X-men" backup.